Barcelona are the current Women’s Champions League defending champions and they will be looking to retain their title in the 2026/27 season.

 The Champions path consists of the Champions from the top 50 associations and the Non-Champions format consists of second place from the top 16 associations, with seven and five teams advancing respectively.

-Includes four teams qualifying directly, the current UWCL Champions and the Champions from the top 3 associations.
+This includes four teams qualifying directly, the current UWCL Champions and the Champions from the top three associations.

 The group stages take place in four groups of four, with the top two teams from each group progressing to the quarter-finals.